rkern/line_profiler/README.txt

     hotshot can do line-by-line timings, too.
 However, it is deprecated and may disappear from the standard library.
-Also, it can take a long time to process the results while I want quick turnaround in my workflows. hotshot pays for this processing time by making itself minimally intrusive to the code it is profiling.
+Also, it can take a long time to process the results while I want quick turnaround in my workflows. hotshot pays this processing time in order to make itself minimally intrusive to the code it is profiling.
 Code that does network operations, for example, may even go down different code paths if profiling slows down execution too much.
 For my use cases, and I think those of many other people, their